December 19, 2011 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under Lost Power to Outlet

 |

-- I traced the electrical line to the attic.
+- I traced the electrical lines to the attic where I found a junction box.

-- The white wire goes to white wire connection and the black wire was wire nut off.
+- The white wire goes to another white wire connection and the black wire was capped off with a wire nut.

-- I took the wire nut off and connected the black to black connection or other black wires in the box.
+- I took the wire nut off of the black wire and connected it to other other black wires in the junction box.

-- When I did it shorted out the other lines in the box.
-I believe this box is on its own line.
+- When I did that it shorted out the other lines in the junction box.
+I believe this box is on its own circuit.

 - I know it is the last one in the line because the outlet only has two wires.

-- Could the electrician possibly connected the wires backwards?
+- Could the electrician possibly have connected the wires backwards?

 This electrical question came from: Lon, a Homeowner from Smyrna, North Carolina.